JeffJag-ETH/Resize-and-Blend/README.md

 2. Find the "custom_nodes" folder within the ComfyUI directory.
 If it doesn't exist, create one.

 3. Create a new folder within "custom_nodes" for this specific node.
-You could name it something like "image_resize_and_blend_node".
+You could name it something like "ComfyUI_Image_Resize_And_Blend_Node".

-4. Create a new Python file in this folder.
+4. Save the Python file in this folder from the repo.
 You can name it "image_resize_and_blend_node.py".

-5. Copy the entire code from the artifact I provided earlier and paste it into this new Python file.

-6. Save the file.

-7. If ComfyUI is running, restart it.
+5. If ComfyUI is running, restart it.
 If it's not running, start it as you normally would.

 Here's a step-by-step breakdown:

 ```
 ComfyUI/
 ├── custom_nodes/
-│   └── image_resize_and_blend_node/
+│   └── ComfyUI_Image_Resize_And_Blend_Node/
 │       └── image_resize_and_blend_node.py
 ├── ...
 ```